Measured groupoids beyond equivalence relations and group actions: Construction of genuine ergodic groupoids

 Letting $\nu$ be a diffuse Borel probability measure on $Y$, we get a discrete measured groupoid from Corollary \ref{Corr: G_U forms a Borel field of countable discrete groups} which satisfies the property that the isotropy groups are non-isomorphic everywhere.
 We will now use such a construction to construct genuine groupoids with `any' prescribed ergodic equivalence relation.

 Recall the notion of a basis of a discrete measured groupoid from \cite[Definition 3.2]{BCDK24}.
 Roughly speaking, the idea is that a discrete measured groupoid admits a countable disjoint collection of non-null Borel bisections such that the union is the entire groupoid up to measure zero.
 It turns out that for ergodic groupoids, one can construct a basis consisting of global bisections.
-This can be seen for example by \cite[Exercise 18.15]{Kec95} and we state this in our context as the next proposition.
-Notice that for non ergodic groupoids this cannot be true.
+This can be seen for example by \cite[Exercise 18.15]{Kec95} and we give a proof of this in our context as the next proposition.
+Notice that for non-ergodic groupoids this cannot be true.
 For example, if we have a disjoint union of two measured fields of groups consisting of finite and infinite groups almost everywhere respectively, then such a discrete measured groupoid can never admit a basis of global bisections.

 \begin{proposition} Let $\cG$ be an ergodic discrete measured groupoid with unit space $(X,\mu)$.
 Then there is a basis of global bisections, i.e., countable disjoint (up to measure zero) family $B_{n}$ of Borel global bisections such that $\bigsqcup_{n} B_{n} = \cG$ up to measure zero. \end{proposition}